Jo looked up from her menu and smiled shyly when Mary entered Beth’s Cafe on Aurora, near Seattle’s Green Lake.

 He had received no responses.

 Sean read the text from Mary.
 Sean had never quite understood what is was about Jo that had caught Mary’s attention.
 Jo was likable but it seemed, to Sean at least, to be somewhat callow.
 She reminded him of the kind of woman that his half-brother Billy would ‘date’ in college.
-‘Another ‘Kleenex’ was Billy’s would describe his ‘throwaway’ affairs.
+‘Another ‘Kleenex’ was Billy’s description of his ‘throwaway’ affairs.
 Sean was surprised at the sudden surge of disgust he felt, realizing that he was projecting Billy’s attitudes onto a person he hardly knew.
 Sean had experienced his own one night stands.
 Now they seemed like a bad dream.
 He shook his head, as if that could dislodge his thoughts, then he replied to Mary’s text:

 Sounds good, she can move in next week.